shkhammad/Space-Warrior/README.md

  - The player needs to dodge the incoming asteroids to continue their quest in the endless realm

- - The game ends when both collide and the total score is displayed.
+ - The game ends when both collide and the total score is displayed

- - Challenge yourself to beat your best score.
+ - Challenge yourself to beat your best score

  - More levels and bosses will be added in the future :)